Benefits of a Master's Degree in Forensic Science from Arcadia

 Completion of at least two semesters of general chemistry with laboratories, two semesters of organic chemistry with laboratories, and two semesters of general biology with laboratories.

 Three current letters of recommendation from persons familiar with the applicant’s ability to study graduate-level science.
+Students attending Arcadia University for their undergraduate studies only require two letters of recommendation.

 Test scores for the Graduate Record Examination (GRE) or the Medical College Admission Test (MCAT), taken within the last five years.